Chambon

 Diagram by anna (Aes), derivative work by Malyszkz (license: CC BY-SA 3.0).

 The chambon is designed for use when longeing a bio-equine (as opposed to riding), so it is quite well suited for ponyplay.
 In my opinion, the chambon is even better than a martingale for controlling head carriage in spirited ponies.
+Perhaps we will see this unique and useful piece of equipment make more regular appearences in human pony play!

 If you enjoy riding your pony however, you will probably prefer to use the martingale during ponyplay.